threalwinky/threalwinky.github.io/content/post/umdctf2025/index.md

 ### THE PROBLEM

-Before sending the third packet we need to disconnect the VPN so that the headers of third packet will use original IP to validate the function.
-If not, the server will tells us that the IP was spoofed.
+Before sending the third packet we need to disconnect the VPN so that the headers of the third packet will use original IP to validate the function.
+If not, the server will tell us that the IP was spoofed.

-So i add the disconnect block to use original IP in each request and use counter for faster execution.
+So I added a disconnect block to use the original IP in each request and use a counter for faster execution.

 ```python
 class Config: